List of Mini limited editions: Mini Cooper RSP

-The RSP (Rover Special Products) was the first Cooper in 21 years, and the first Mini with a 1,275 cc engine in 10 years.
+The RSP (Rover Special Products) was the first Cooper in 21 years and the first Mini with a 1,275cc engine in 10 years.
 The most powerful carburettor engine (with the S works conversion) and the only non-Works Mini fitted with an oil cooler as standard.

-It was an instant success and sold out even before cars began to appear in showrooms, which prompted Rover to put a Cooper in full-time production.
+It was an instant success and sold out even before cars began to appear in showrooms which prompted Rover to put the Cooper in full-time production a year later.